Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/y-acquires-css-motion.md

 ---
-title: Y Acquires Css Motion
+title: Y.digital acquires Css Motion
 description:
 layout: blog
 featured_image: "/img/upload/y-acquires-css-motion.jpg"
 date: 2020-09-02T07:09:56.000+02:00
-summary: Art Ligthart joining as Partner
+summary: Art Ligthart joining as Partner.
+With the acquisition, Y. gains a wealth of experience for the further development of our smart digital assistants.
 author: y.digital

 ---